 IRS PROVIDES RELIEF IN REVENUE PROCEDURE 2010-14

 A taxpayer falls within the safe harbor requirements of Rev. Proc.
-2010-14 if he or she transferred relinquished property to a QI in a tax-deferred exchange, and: (A) Replacement property was properly identified within the 45-day Identification Period (unless the QI default occurred during the Identification Period); (B) the taxpayer is unable to complete the exchange due to the QI’s default and the QI either files for bankruptcy protection or is subject to receivership proceedings under Federal or state law and (C) the taxpayer has not had actual or constructive receipt of the proceeds from the sale of the relinquished property or any other property up to the date the QI entered bankruptcy or receivership.
+2010-14 if he or she transferred relinquished property to a QI in a 1031 exchange, and: (A) Replacement property was properly identified within the 45-day Identification Period (unless the QI default occurred during the Identification Period); (B) the taxpayer is unable to complete the exchange due to the QI’s default and the QI either files for bankruptcy protection or is subject to receivership proceedings under Federal or state law; and (C) the taxpayer has not had actual or constructive receipt of the proceeds from the sale of the relinquished property or any other property up to the date the QI entered bankruptcy or receivership.

-For exchange transactions meeting the safe harbor requirements, the Procedure provides that the taxpayer will not be treated as having actual or constructive receipt of exchange proceeds on the expiration of the 180 day exchange period.
-Instead, the Procedure permits the taxpayer to report gain as exchange proceeds are received from the bankruptcy trustee or receiver under rules similar to those employed under Internal Revenue Code Section 453 (Installment Method).
+For exchange transactions meeting the safe harbor requirements, the Procedure provides that the taxpayer will not be treated as having actual or constructive receipt of exchange proceeds on the expiration of the 180-day exchange period.
+Instead, the Procedure permits the taxpayer to report gain as exchange proceeds are received from the bankruptcy trustee or receiver under rules similar to those employed under IRS Section 453 (Installment Method).
 Under rules applicable prior to the issuance of the Procedure, it was unclear whether the taxpayer in a failed exchange would be deemed to be in constructive receipt of exchange proceeds on the expiration of the exchange period.
 Secondly, the safe harbor provides that any debt relief otherwise treated as a payment in the year the relinquished property was transferred to the qualified intermediary is limited to the amount by which the debt exceeds that taxpayer’s adjusted basis in the relinquished property.
-This rule is more generous than the rule applicable under Section 453 which would treat the entire amount of the debt relief as a payment received by the taxpayer in the year the relinquished property was transferred.
+This rule is more generous than the rule applicable under Section 453 which would treat the entire amount of debt relief as a payment received by the taxpayer in the year the relinquished property was transferred.
 The remainder of the Procedure describes the mechanics or reporting gain or loss as exchange funds are recovered from the qualified intermediary.

-In conclusion, the security of exchange proceeds while in the possession of the QI has always been of paramount importance at Asset Preservation, Inc. (API).
-We provide the highest levels of experience, expertise and security of funds in the industry – what we call The API Advantage™.
-Learn why Corporate American relies on API.
+In conclusion, the security of exchange proceeds while in the possession of the QI has always been of paramount importance at Asset Preservation, Inc.